 Want to know some easy ways to save money this winter?
-Check these these super awesome cold weather hacks to stay warm this winter!
+Check out these super awesome cold weather hacks to stay warm this winter!

 These cold weather hacks was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-Depending on where you live, you may already start to feel the cold chill of the winter months ahead.
+Depending on where you live, you may already feel the cold chill of the winter months ahead.
+We prepared our top cold weather hacks that would keep you warm and cozy this winter season.

 We get a wet chill where we live in the Pacific Northwest, so now is as good a time as any to start preparing our home for the cold weather.